Vyral/shawn-lepp-recruiting/_drafts/contact-your-clients-this-december.md

 {% include youtube.html %}

+<center><em>Here are some great ideas on how to contact your clients this holiday season.</em></center>

-It’s that time of year again, it’s December, so you may be working, preparing for an upcoming vacation, and holiday shopping.
+<br>It’s that time of year again, it’s December, so you may be working, preparing for an upcoming vacation, and holiday shopping.
 Right now you might be wondering: Do our clients want to hear from us?
 You’d be shocked how many clients do want to hear from you.
 The most difficult part is, what do we say? **What do we do this time of year so we can feel like we’re sending something beneficial?**

 **Here are a few things you can do:**